op2025-ra/ThinkPad-E14-Gen-5-Hackintosh/README.md

 # Whats not working

-Wifi (Realtek 8852be) ❌ (Im using Tp-link TL-WN725N Usb wifi which comes with latest OSX drivers)
+Wifi (Realtek 8852be) ❌ (I use Tp-link TL-WN725N Usb wifi which comes with latest OSX drivers)

 Bluetooth ❌

 Fingerprint ❌

-Virtualization (Not supported on AMD, Not recommended using Virtual-box v6.1) ❌
+Virtualization ❌ (Not supported on AMD, Not recommended using Virtual-box v6.1)